tfausak/haskell-knowledge-base/README.md

 This is a knowledge map about [Haskell](https://www.haskell.org) powered by [Obsidian][].

-This project was inspired by Kowainik's [Haskell Knowledge Map](https://kowainik.github.io/images/Haskell_Knowledge_Map.png).
+This project was inspired by Kowainik's [Haskell Knowledge Map](https://kowainik.github.io/images/Haskell_Knowledge_Map.png), which was announced here: <https://twitter.com/kowainik/status/1371511408198889478>.
 To get started, consider going to the [[Haskell]] page.

 ## Browsing